Big BenD

 Big BenD Bass Horn: Installation

-[Previous: Performance MeasurementsMain
+[Previous: Performance MeasurementsMain; Driver Update

 Finally, the last article about the Big BendD bass horn!
 This part will cover the installation and setup of the horn, with some comments on the subjective performance at the end.